ttruty/QualtricsMailer/README.md

 ### **MAKE SURE YOU HAVE QUALTRICS API ACCESS TO BE ABLE TO FIND IDs AND RUN SCRIPT**
+### **PLEASE TEST WITH SAMPLE SURVEY, MESSAGE, AND MAILING LIST TO BE SURE THIS WORKS FOR YOU**

-This procedure should require little to no programming experiece.
-It is made using:
+This procedure should require little to no programming experiece, but some knowedge of python may help with troublshooting.

+It was made using:
 -  [Qualtrics API documentation](https://www.qualtrics.com/support/integrations/api-integration/overview/)
 - [Python 3.7](https://www.python.org/downloads/release/python-371/)
 - [Pycharm Community IDE](https://www.jetbrains.com/pycharm/download/)